UPCOMING EVENTS:

 50 YEARS OF HOME RULE

-The Cooperative Tug Hill Council (CTHC or Council) has worked on behalf of the towns in the center of the Tug Hill region for nearly 50 years.
+The Cooperative Tug Hill Council (CTHC or Council) has worked on behalf of the towns in the center of the Tug Hill region for 50 years.
 CTHC continues to help the core municipalities of Tug Hill protect what they value through a local “home rule” approach.
 The Council exists to serve the towns and villages through shared services and information.

 CTHC member towns and villages have strength in numbers when addressing critical issues important to small communities.
 Individually, CTHC towns and villages average less than 1,000 in population.
 Together they total about 18,200 — bigger than any other community in the Tug Hill region.